Saving/Investing for Kids

 When to Use Your Emergency Fund

-There’s one thing you can do to help secure your family’s future, achieve your own goals and give you (and those around you) peace of mind: Have a solid emergency fund.
+There’s one thing you can do to help secure your family’s future, achieve your own goals and help give you (and those around you) peace of mind: Have a solid emergency fund.

 What’s a Good Emergency Fund Amount?